DBozhinovski/darko.io-public/src/content/posts/swag-corner-stories---intro.md

 author: Darko Bozhinovski
 title: "Swag corner stories - Intro"
 pubDate: 2022-12-02
-tags: ['swag corner', 'shorts']
-description:
+tags: ["swag corner", "shorts"]
-  'A trip down memory lane, from the swag corner of my office.'
+description: "A trip down memory lane, from the swag corner of my office."
-ogImage: '/1670352867487.jpeg'
+ogImage: "/1670352867487.jpeg"
 ---

 BeerJS Скопје has an HQ for a while now.
 It doubles as my office during the day.
 We have the coolest roommates, by the way.
 Sharing your space with an actual hacklab is one of the best decisions I've ever made.